Welcome to my website! Here’s some background on who I am and how I work. If you still have questions, please feel free to contact me.

 My approach to therapy is holistic — a perspective that the physical, emotional, social and spiritual realms of our lives interconnect.
 This leads me to focus on the person, rather than on a specific diagnosis.
 I believe that becoming healthy is an active process, and that we must each be personally responsible for maintaining and improving our own health, by finding what works for us and then being consistent in our healthy behaviors, thoughts and attitudes.

 I have worked in mental health and addiction agencies as a counselor and an administrator, and have been in private practice since 2002.
 In the state of Missouri, I am a Licensed Professional Counselor and a Certified Reciprocal Advanced Alcohol Drug Counselor.
 In the state of Kansas, I am a Licensed Clinical Professional Counselor.
-In addition, I am an EMDRIA Certified Therapist and the first therapist in Missouri to offer Guided Afterlife Connections therapy.
+In addition, I am an EMDRIA Certified Therapist and the first therapist in Missouri to offer Repair and Reattachment Therapy.

 I earned my Bachelor of Science degree in Psychology from McPherson College in 1991, and a Master of Science in Community Counseling from Emporia State University in 1993.